 When the human body receives the proper nutrition, it leads to a healthy and productive life.
 However, sometimes, through no fault of your own, the foods you purchase may let you down.

-Did you know that an estimated 50% – 70% of North American’s have an essential fatty acid deficiency of Omega-3 .
-We often see this often manifest as anxiety or depression.
+Did you know that an estimated 50% – 70% of North American’s have an essential fatty acid deficiency .
 The easiest way to offset an imbalance is to either change your food supply (grow your own), or add proper nutritional supplements to your diet.